QBRC/PIPE-CLIP/README.md

 PIPE-CLIP
 =========
-Files used to for galaxy installation.
+Files used to for Galaxy installation.
+Add /bin to $PATH for the user running Galaxy.